 Is it okay to talk during my massage?
 The first few sessions, I will check in with you more often, to make sure the pressure is comfortable and that I am addressing all of your tension areas.
 Otherwise, I leave the decision about whether or not to talk completely up to you.
 I generally will not initiate conversation that is unrelated to the massage, but you are welcome to if you wish.
 Some clients find it relaxing and some just want to be quiet and tune out.
 I can accommodate whichever you find most comfortable.

 Under what conditions could massage be unsafe?
 Some contraindications to massage are general, meaning massage should be avoided completely, and some are localized, meaning just the affected area should be avoided.
 Massage increases circulation, which has the potential to make an underlying medical condition worse.
 If you have any of the following conditions, you should not receive massage:

 - Immediately following chemotherapy or radiation (massage before treatment is ok with doctor’s approval)

 - Severe cold or flu

 - Burns, fractures, and other acute injury.
 Massage may be helpful later to reduce scar tissue.

 If you are unsure about whether a minor condition should prohibit you from getting a massage, contact me before booking your appointment.
-Reiki energy healing can be done in some cases where massage is contraindicated.

 You will fill out a complete medical intake form during your first visit.
 If there are any changes to your medical or physical condition at subsequent visits, please let me know so I can update your file.